 Operation on Resource

-If the LWM2M Server accesses a Resource, the LWM2M Client gets an access right of the LWM2M Server for Object Instance that Resource belongs to according to 8.2.3.1 and check whether the access right is granted enough to perform the logical operation.
+If the LWM2M Server accesses a Resource, the LWM2M Client obtains an access right of the LWM2M Server for the Object Instance that Resource belongs to according to 8.2.3.1 and checks whether the access right is granted to perform the logical operation.
 If it is not granted, the LWM2M Client MUST send “ACL Permission Denied” error code to the LWM2M Server.
 If the access right is granted, the LWM2M Client verifies whether the Resource supports the logical operation.
 If the logical operation is not supported by the Resource, the LWM2M Client MUST send “Access Type Permission Denied” error code to the LWM2M Server.
-If the Resource supports the logical operation, the LWM2M Client performs the logical operation and sends response if needed
+If the Resource supports the logical operation, the LWM2M Client performs the logical operation and sends response if needed.

 Operation on Object Instance

-If the LWM2M Server accesses an Object Instance, the LWM2M Client finds an access right of the LWM2M Server for Object Instance according to 8.2.3.1 and check whether the access right is granted enough to perform the logical operation.
+If the LWM2M Server accesses an Object Instance, the LWM2M Client obtains an access right of the LWM2M Server for Object Instance according to 8.2.3.1 and checks whether the access right is granted to perform the logical operation.
 If the logical operation is not granted, the LWM2M Client MUST send “ACL Permission Denied” to the LWM2M Server.
 If the access right is granted, the LWM2M Client checks whether each Resource supports the logical operation.
 If the logical operation is “write”, the LWM2M Client MUST perform the logical operation on the Object Instance and sends response only if all the Resources in the operation are allowed to perform the “write” logical operation.
-If it is not allowed, the LWM2M Client MUST inform the LWM2M Server of which Resources don’t support the logical operation of by sending “Access Type Permission Denied” error code for the Resources.
+If it is not allowed, the LWM2M Client MUST inform the LWM2M Server of the Resources which don’t support the logical operation by sending “Access Type Permission Denied” error code for the Resources.
 If the logical operation is “read”, the LWM2M Client MUST retrieve all the Resources except the Resource(s) which doesn’t support “read” operation and sends the retrieved Resource(s) information to the LWM2M Server.
 If the logical operation is “execute”, the LWM2M Client MUST not perform the logical operation.

-Querying ACL/Access Type

-Editor’s Note: ACL is exposed to the LWM2M Server through an interface which will be defined later.
-The LWM2M Server can modify the ACL using this interface.

-Editor’s Note: how to query ACL and access type is TBD

 Transport Layer Binding and Encoding